Holidays in Laos

 Though Laos is known as ‘Land of a Million Elephants’, sadly less than a thousand of them are left here.
 The best place to see some of the remaining few is at MandaLao Elephant Conservation, located on the banks of the river just outside Luang Prabang.
 It offers experiences with these gentle giants that are both intimate and responsible, letting the elephants exert their natural behaviour instead of adapting them in the name of tourism.
 Help bathe them in natural pools, walk alongside them through wild forest and observe them at night, when they amble freely.
 It’s a place where you’ll come away with your heart overflowing with genuine warmth.

 In Laos’ deep south lies a wild land well off the beaten track, where natural beauty, history and wonderful local life all collide for a rich landscape.
-The wooden shophouses of Champasak are a sleepy setting for a night in a riverbank lodge, while a rice barge cruises along the Mekong affords access to the 4,000 Islands region and its array of tiny isles, where some communities have one foot firmly in a previous century.
+The wooden shophouses of Champasak are a sleepy setting for a night in a riverbank lodge with access to the 4,000 Islands region and its array of tiny isles, where some communities have one foot firmly in a previous century.
 Enjoy cycle trips through local villages, spy crashing waterfalls like Khone Phapheng and walk among Wat Phou, a Khmer temple that rivals those found in Angkor – with a fraction of the visitors.